hpc-cofc/documentation/README.md

 If you need any help with HPC-related problems, please email [HPC support](mailto:temelsob@cofc.edu) directly or via the campus [helpdesk](mailto:helpdesk@cofc.edu)

-# Acknowledgements for the documentation
+# Acknowledgements for this Guide

 Big thanks to Wendi Sapp (Oak Ridge National Lab/Sustainable Horizons Institute) and the [CADES](https://cades.ornl.gov/) team at ORNL for allowing this documentation to be shared with the